FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

 \section{FedMeld Algorithm and Convergence Analysis}

 In this section, we first describe our proposed FedMeld algorithm.
-Then, we conduct convergence analysis of FedMeld under full and partial participation schemes.
-The results are useful for optimizing the FedMeld in the next section.
+Then, we conduct a convergence analysis of FedMeld under full and partial participation schemes.
+The results will be used for optimizing the FedMeld in the next section.